prajapatpiyush/EcoTrack-Final/README.md

 *EcoTrack — Smarter Waste.
 Greener Future. 🌿*

-## NOTE: Backend is not deployed yet, only forntend is deployed
+## NOTE: Not Deployed yet, use local host to run it